MileHacker Logo

 • Conversation: "Hello," "Hi," and "How are you?" are common greetings.
 Kansans, known for their "Midwestern hospitality," often initiate friendly conversation.

 • Attire: Kansas is generally casual.
 Jeans and comfortable clothing are acceptable in most settings.
-For upscale restaurants or specific cultural performances, business casual attire might be preferred.
+For upscale restaurants or particular cultural performances, business casual attire might be preferred.

 Dining & Photography